 # Forecast distributions for h=1 %>% filter(Month == min(Month)) cafe_futures #> # A fable: 4 x 3 [1M] #> # Key: .model #> Month .model dist #> <mth> <chr> <dist> #> 1 2014 Jan arima sample #> 2 2014 Jan combination sample #> 3 2014 Jan ets sample #> 4 2014 Jan stlf sample

-Now all four models and the combination are stored as empirical distributions, and we can plot prediction intervals for the combination forecast, as shown in Figure 13.7.
+Now all four models, including the combination, are stored as empirical distributions, and we can plot prediction intervals for the combination forecast, as shown in Figure 13.7.

 %>% cafe_futures filter(.model == "combination") %>% autoplot(auscafe %>% filter(year(Month) > 2008)) + labs(y = "$ billion", title = "Australian monthly expenditure on eating out")